Table of Contents

 Managerial (mis)behavior

 While many variables contribute to the issue, the largest driver of talent hoarding appears to involve the managers' preferences (and fears) of losing key talent and their subsequent ability to achieve their goals.
-For example, 50% of all companies and 74% of low-performing organizations acknowledge that talent hoarding by their managers is the biggest obstacle to successful employee mobility efforts.
-Other studies have shown that over 50% of managers admit to preventing their employees from pursuing new opportunities internally and that 46% of managers actively resist their employees leaving them for work that could broaden their skills and advance their careers.
+For example, 50% of all companies and 74% of low-performing organizations acknowledge that manager talent hoarding is the biggest obstacle to successful employee mobility efforts.
+Other studies have shown that over 50% of managers admit to preventing their employees from pursuing new opportunities internally, and that 46% of managers actively resist their employees leaving them for work that could broaden their skills and advance their careers.

 Interesting perspectives on how managers either actively or passively resist their employees’ ambitions can serve as behaviors for HR and top leaders to watch out for, including: